featurist/browser-monkey/readme.md

 ```

 * `options.text` - a string, text to match against the options text, this will also match partial text
+* `options` could also just be the text of the string to match

 ## fill
 It can be tedious to fill out forms using `typeIn`, `select`, etc.